Sean Lomax: Life and career

+Lomax grew up in Braddock, a suburb of Pittsburgh, Pennsylvania.
+Lomax had a love for music as a kid.
+He learned how to whistle at around age 6, and started developing the skill after asking his mom as a kid if she could buy him a Hammond organ, which they couldn't afford.
+He started whistling music from The Sound Of Music at age 8.

-Lomax grew up in Braddock, a suburb of Pittsburgh, Pennsylvania, and at age 18 joined the United States Navy submarine service.
+At age 18 joined the United States Navy submarine service.
+While stationed in Hawaii, a friend convinced the performer of a jazz show they were visiting to let Lomax perform his whistling.

 Possessing a whistling range of three octaves, Lomax says he was encouraged to attend the annual International Whistlers Convention in Louisburg, North Carolina, and first did in 1985.
 That year, he performed Beethoven's Fifth Symphony and Gershwin's Rhapsody in Blue but was disqualified for running overtime.
 He has returned to the competition many times, becoming the International Whistling Grand Champion in 1988 and 1992 and Twenty years later the third time 2012.
 Named Entertainer of the Year in 2009.

 In 1990, while stationed for the Navy in San Diego, California, Lomax traveled to Louisburg and placed second in character as the "whistling sailor" with The Barber of Seville and "The Theme from Superman".
 After his 1988 win, he appeared on The Tonight Show Starring Johnny Carson; in 1992, he appeared on Late Night with David Letterman and whistled the Fifth Symphony's first movement, the piece Lomax whistled to win the International Whistlers Convention that year.